sapegin/sapegin.me/src/content/blog/accessibility-testing.md

 ## Spectrum Chrome extension

-[Spectrum browser extension](https://chrome.google.com/webstore/detail/spectrum/ofclemegkcmilinpcimpjkfhjfgmhieb/related) allows us to check how folks with different types of color vision deficiency (color blindness) see our site or app, and make sure there’s enough contrast between different elements.
+Spectrum browser extension allows us to check how folks with different types of color blindness see our site or app, and make sure there’s enough contrast between different elements.

 ![Simulating tritanopia with Spectrum Chrome extension](/images/accessibility-spectrum.webp)

+**Update May 2024:** Looks like Spectrum extension is no longer available.
+[Colorblindly](https://chromewebstore.google.com/detail/colorblindly/floniaahmccleoclneebhhmnjgdfijgg) seems to be a good replacement.

 **Bonus:** Chrome DevTools can emulate some of these vision deficiencies.
 Press Escape, enable the Rendering tab from the three-dot menu button and scroll to the Emulate vision deficiencies section.